miguelraz/miguelraz.github.io/diary.md

     return (a1 + a2 - a3 - a4 + a5 - a6) * a7;
 }
 ```
-The first six are pass in the registers, and the 7th arg you have to pop from the stack: `push arg/ pop arg`
+The first six are pass in the registers, and the 7th arg you have to pop from the stack: `push arg/ pop arg`.
+In MASM, you get 4 registers for calling convention and the rest are in 8 byte incremetns from the RSP.
+ALSO: After you are finished being called, you have to restor registers `rbp, rbx, r12:r15`

 181. You can write nicer headers
 ```asm
 section .data